 The natives are more difficult to open than the rock oysters as they tend to be more brittle.
 It requires the knife to be pushed into the hinge a little further, then moved from side to side, whereas with a rock oyster it’s a simple case of inserting the tip of the shucking knife into the hinge and twisting it to release the top.

 We shuck more oysters than we sell, because up to 20 per cent of the oysters that we open don’t have enough texture.
 They’re not bad as such, but we don’t want to give people oysters which are basically just sea water membrane.
 We easily open 600 oysters a day, sometimes more.
 Often it’s just my colleague Danny on the stall.
-He’s been here nine years now and I reckon he’s opened at least 2 million oysters.
+He’s been here many years now and I reckon he’s opened at least 2 million oysters.
 It’s punishing work—your shoulders and elbows feel the effort after a while.

 Oyster shucking knives can last a long time.
 There’s usually only a need to change them if the ends snap a little—we need them to be sharp so that we can push through the hinges efficiently.
 When they do snap, we’ll grind them down and give them to customers.